 I also started making comics at an early age.
 In 2017, I launched the comic strip Dretzel & Marcel online, and made about 70+ strips within the following year, which I then collected into two paperback books.
 However, the strip did have a different title during these early years; a title which I've later regretted, and now think was quite weak, for various reasons (I just wanted a "catchy letter rhyme" in my title at the time, and didn't think things through).

-In the early 2020s, then, I "relaunched" the strip as Dretzel & Marcel, and had the two paperback books republished under that title (I've been unable to remove the product pages to the old versions of the books online, though).
+In the early 2020s, then, I "relaunched" the strip as Dretzel & Marcel, and had the two paperback books republished as such.
 Around the same time, I also collected the two books into one more expensive hardcover volume.
 See the shop section for more info on this.
 I also began making some new strips, after a more than 3-year long "hiatus", although these have yet to be published anywhere...

 If anyone should find any reason to refer to my comic strip, I kindly ask you to use its current name, Dretzel & Marcel.
 (If anyone's curious; the name Dretzel is "borrowed" from an 18th-century German composer named Cornelius Heinrich Dretzel, whose work I doubt I've ever heard, I was just looking for some obscure name, that's all.
 Marcel just happens to be a name I like, and I think it fits the character well.)